oracle/graal/docs/reference-manual/native-image/Logging.md

 ## Default Logging Configuration

-The logging configuration built in a native image by default is based on the `logging.properties` file found in the JDK.
+The logging configuration built in a native executable by default is based on the `logging.properties` file found in the JDK.
-This configures a `java.util.logging.ConsoleHandler` which will only show messages at the `INFO` and above levels.
+This configures a `java.util.logging.ConsoleHandler` which will only show messages at the `INFO` level and above.
-Custom logging configuration can be loaded either at image build time or at run time as described below.
+Custom logging configuration can be loaded either at executable build time or at runtime as described below.

 Note that if additional logging handlers are used, the corresponding classes need to be registered for reflection.
 For example, if `java.util.logging.FileHandler` is used then the following reflection configuration is necessary: